June 2020 Dividend Income Update

 Key Reason #1: My investing timeline is years and decades into the future.

 I buy and hold my stocks almost regardless of the price of today.
-In fact, in holding each of these stocks, I still earn at least one (1) full share of each company commission-free every month and quarter thanks to my dividend reinvestment plans (DRIPs) at my brokerage.
-I’m buying these shares at relatively speaking cheap prices.
+Even with these cuts, many other stocks are doing just fine.
+In fact, most of my stocks can be DRIPped.
+I’m buying many shares at relatively speaking cheap prices.

 “Risk to us is 1) the risk of permanent loss of capital, or 2) the risk of inadequate return.” – Charlie Munger